This 20-acre sports park was developed in 2011-2012 as part of the Greater Clark Parks District program.

 Bud Van Cleve Community Room

-The room is named for Bud Van Cleve, a longtime leader in the NE Hazel Dell Neighborhood Association who died in November 2014.
+The room is named after Bud Van Cleve, a longtime leader in the NE Hazel Dell Neighborhood Association, who died in November 2014.

 Who was Luke Jensen?

-Luke Jensen was a 9-year-old boy who died from leukemia in May 2010.
-Luke attended King’s Way Christian Schools, just west of the sports park.
-Naming the sports park in memory of Luke was proposed and voted on, along with several other suggested names, as part of a public process in January 2011.
-The park's name was officially approved by the Board of Clark County Commissioners in March 2011.
+Luke Jensen was a 9-year-old boy who died of leukemia in May 2010.
+He attended King’s Way Christian Schools, just west of the sports park.
+Naming the sports park in memory of Luke was proposed and voted on, as were several other suggested names, as part of a public process in January 2011.
+The park's name was officially approved by the Board of County Commissioners in March 2011.